 “As data users at Carnegie Mellon, we have so many skills at our fingertips that we leverage in a research environment — but how often are we thinking about the people behind the data sets we’re using?”
 Slayton said.
 “It’s our responsibility as citizens to really think about what the data is saying, and make sure we’re representing it truthfully.
-The panel explored ways to re-center the communities behind the data, and look at how we can learn from them what issues are important and use data specifically to make their lives better.”
+The panel will explore ways to re-center the communities behind the data, and look at how we can learn from them what issues are important and use data specifically to make their lives better.”

 by Sarah Bender, Communications Coordinator